Bui-Alex46/Slot-Machine--Project/SlotMachine/Slot-Machine-Project/README.md

 ##
 * Use of lists and dictionaries to store values of machine
 ##
-* Used loops to asks user to play again
+* Used loops for different conditions such as when a player wins or loses the game